aesedepece/scriptful/README.md

 ## Known limitations

-- [Stacks][Stack] are currently implemented using a fixed-length, actually stack-allocated vectors using [smallvec].
-Thus the `main` sub-stack is limited to 64 values, and the `alt` sub-stack can only hold up to 8.
 - _Beware of unwraps!_ This is a proof-of-concept and it is modelled to panic upon errors.
 Making the library safe for production usage is in the near horizon though.
-- The possible value types that can be pushed into the [Stack] is not generic nor customizable.
-Such feature will only be added if someone actually requests it.

 ## License